 Quality support means different things to different people, so make sure your team is trained to properly handle potentially frustrated customers.
-Train your team on the ins and outs of the product so they are viewed by customers as a knowledgeable and credible source.
+Train your team on the ins and outs of the product so they are viewed by customers as a credible source.

 HOW YOU HANDLE DIFFERENT TYPES OF ISSUES

 Not all customer support issues are equal, therefore many SaaS companies have tiered systems.
 Support tiers ensure that quick, small issues are handled right away.
 Larger issues are handled by a trained support professional who can take care of the issue in a timely manner and set appropriate expectations.